Defense in Depth, How to Layer Your Personal Digital Security

 -

-Enable Apple’s Stolen Device Protection: Introduced in iOS 17.3, this feature adds an extra layer of security when your iPhone is away from familiar locations, such as home or work.
+Enable Apple’s Stolen Device Protection on iPhone: Introduced in iOS 17.3, this feature adds an extra layer of security when your iPhone is away from familiar locations, such as home or work.
 It helps safeguard your accounts and personal information in case your iPhone is stolen.
-Learn more about Stolen Device Protection.
+Learn more about Stolen Device Protection

 Enable Face ID or Touch ID on Mac: Adds biometric authentication for secure access.